code-panda-x/hugo-portfolio/content/home/experience.md

         Responsibilities include:

         * Developed modular automation system in ASP.NET Core and reduced overall testing time by 15%
+        * Implemented server-side C# scripts using LINQ to SQL for LED circuit board test verifications
-        * Applied the concept of OOP in C# and created bash scripts for property configuration in Linux
+        * Applied the concept of OOP in C# and created bash scripts for property configuration in Linux server
         * Adapted Agile SDLC methodology utilizing scrum, Kanban, and Azure pipelines on Azure DevOps

   - title: Research Assistant